jonnilundy/wedeploy.com/ui/src/pages/blog/the-first-wedeploy-hack-day-in-madrid.md

 #### [Emoji Chat](https://www.youtube.com/watch?v=7iMfTvhB-38&list=PLKb_gn-WO_Ko30pgNP-gxTKKrsaAC-jlk&index=1)

 Emojis have done a lot to help us communitate with eachother in ways that words cannot.
-But what if we wanted to take our online communication to the next level.
+But what if we wanted to take our online communication to the next level?
 Hello Emoji Chat.
-Once you join the site, you will be assigned an emoji and you can start moving it around and interacted with the other emoji users, even sending classic text.
+Once you join the site, you will be assigned an emoji and you can start moving it around and interacting with the other emoji users, even sending classic text.

 **What they used:** [WeDeploy Hosting](http://wedeploy.com/docs/hosting), [WeDeploy Data](http://wedeploy.com/docs/data)

 #### [Eyes to Run](https://www.youtube.com/watch?v=06kDmXkoo50&list=PLKb_gn-WO_Ko30pgNP-gxTKKrsaAC-jlk&index=2)

 Technology is doing great things in the world of helping the disabled, and this project was no different.
-This team created an app that paired up blind runners with non-blind partners so that they are able to pound the payment again.
+This team created an app that paired up blind runners with non-blind partners so that they are able to pound the pavement again.

 **What they used:** [WeDeploy Hosting](http://wedeploy.com/docs/hosting), [WeDeploy Data](http://wedeploy.com/docs/data), [WeDeploy Auth](http://wedeploy.com/docs/auth), [WeDeploy Java](http://wedeploy.com/docs/other/java.html)

 #### [Multi-Device Pizza Ordering](https://www.youtube.com/watch?v=5AoDiNM1kbI&list=PLKb_gn-WO_Ko30pgNP-gxTKKrsaAC-jlk&index=3)

-Ever been sitting on your couch and wanted to order a pizza but you don't have your computer with you or you want to be notified from your phone when the delivery is arriving.
-We have good news for you, this team created a multi-device system for order pizza, going from a Apple TV app, to your cell phone, to the deliverer's cell phone, to your hungry stomache.
+Ever been sitting on your couch and wanted to order a pizza but you don't have your computer with you or you want to be notified from your phone when the delivery is arriving?
+We have good news for you, this team created a multi-device system for ordering pizza, going from a Apple TV app, to your cell phone, to the deliverer's iPad, and then of course, to your hungry stomache.

 **What they used:** [WeDeploy Data](http://wedeploy.com/docs/data)